Spending 2.5% of GDP on defence ‘ambitious,’ Cabinet minister says

 Education Secretary Bridget Phillipson sought to manage expectations ahead of Sir Keir Starmer’s visit to the US as Washington demands European allies shoulder the overwhelming share of the burden of security on the continent.

-The Prime Minister is expected to use next week’s trip, which will follow visits by the leaders of France and Poland, to confirm a timeline to increase UK defence spending as he seeks to ease tensions amid a growing transatlantic rift.
+The Prime Minister is expected to use next week’s trip, which will follow meetings between Mr Trump and the leaders of France and Poland, to confirm a timeline to increase UK defence spending as he seeks to ease tensions amid a growing transatlantic rift.

 However, he is unlikely to commit to raising spending above 2.5% of gross domestic product (GDP), which senior figures including Nato secretary general Mark Rutte have argued will ultimately be necessary to protect national interests.